virtual/100daysofcode/index.md

 ### MCS

+- Working with [Axios](https://www.npmjs.com/package/axios) for fetches - Promise based HTTP client for the browser and node.js
 - Working through CORS issues (unresolved) with National Parks API
-- Spent most of the day implementing Passport for authentication
+- Spent most of the day implementing [Passport for authentication](http://www.passportjs.org/docs)
 - Began implementing local storage / sessions but it doesn't seem quite integrated
+- Randomized featured cards using React props for order and limit

 ## Day 57: 2017-10-19 Thursday